CASA DOS BICOS

 Old property with a documentation center and an archaeological center with free access on the first floor.

-It is one of the most representative examples of 16th century civil architecture in Lisbon.
-The "House of Points" owes its name to its strange facade carved in diamond points (not real ones, come on!).
-This former property of the Viceroy of India, Afonso de Albuquerque (conqueror of Goa, known for his tolerance), was built in 1523, on the model of the Palazzo dei Diamanti in Ferrara (Italy).
-She was part of this movement to build closer to the river.
-Unfortunately, it was badly damaged in the 1755 earthquake and lost the last two floors.
-It was only in the 1980's that it was restored to its original height and nobility.
-In 2008, the municipality ceded the two upper floors to the José Saramago Foundation.
+It is one of the most representative examples of 16th-century civil architecture in Lisbon.
+The "House of Points" owes its name to its facade decorated with stones cut in the shape of diamond points, inspired by Italian Renaissance palaces.
+This former property of the Viceroy of India, Afonso de Albuquerque (conqueror of Goa), was built in 1523, on the model of the Palazzo dei Diamanti in Ferrara (Italy).
+It was part of the trend to build closer to the river.
+Unfortunately, it was badly damaged in the earthquake of 1755, losing the top two floors.
+It was only in the 1980s that the building was restored to its original height.
+In 2008, the municipality handed over the top two floors to the José Saramago Foundation.
 This renowned writer, the only Portuguese winner of the Nobel Prize for Literature, is known for his fantastic and pessimistic novels in the best tradition of Portuguese literature.
-When he died (in 2010), his ashes were deposited under a nearby olive tree.
-There you can visit an exhibition and a documentation centre dedicated to the Portuguese intellectual.
-On the ground floor there is an archaeological centre (free access) which is part of the Museu de Lisboa and which contains, among other things, remains of the old Moorish and Fernandine walls of Lisbon.
-It was during archaeological excavations in the area near the river that many remains were discovered, which motivated the town council to create this centre.
+On his death (in 2010), his ashes were laid to rest under a nearby olive tree.
+Here, you can visit an exhibition and documentation center dedicated to the Portuguese intellectual.
+On the first floor, an archaeological center (free admission), part of the Museu de Lisboa, features remains of Lisbon's ancient Moorish and Fernandine walls.
+It was during archaeological excavations in the area near the river that many of these remains were discovered, prompting the city council to create the center.

 Did you know?
 This review was written by our professional authors.